 Now, you need to create a budget that you can live with.
 This means you need to set realistic goals when creating a budget, or you’ll have a hard time keeping up with it when you put it into practice.

-If you need help figuring out how you should be allocating your money, there are a number of free guides available online, for people in all stages of life, including:
+If you need help figuring out how you should be allocating your money, you can take a look at these guides to help you get started:

 Timeline: This is highly variable and will depend on a number of factors.
 Creating a budget may only take a few hours, but integrating it into your day-to-day life could represent a major adjustment that takes you weeks to get used to.
 However, the more realistic you are with your financial goals, the easier the new budget will be to follow.